eshishkin/comet-watcher/README.md

 DOCKER_BUILDKIT=1 docker build --build-arg PROFILE={your profile} -t comet-watcher:latest .

 DOCKER_BUILDKIT=1 docker build -f Dockerfile.native --build-arg PROFILE={your profile} -t comet-watcher:latest .
 ```

 **NB:** Due to the nature of native image build procedure, it is memory and time consuming operation.
 I was very surprised
 when it took 5-7 minutes to build the app.

+### Running the application locally

+There is a convenient way to run the application using docker-compose file.
+To run it locally you need

+- Build the app using `docker-test` quarkus profile
+    ```
+    DOCKER_BUILDKIT=1 docker build --build-arg PROFILE=docker-test -t eshishkin/comet-watcher:latest .
+    ```
+- Run [docker-compose](etc/docker-compose-local/docker-compose.yml) via `docker-compose up` command

+It will run the application on port `18080` and all required services (smtp, mongo, vault)